Felix Calonder: Federal council (1913–1920)

 When Federal Councillor Adolf Deucher died in 1912, Calonder was one of the candidates for the vacant seat in the Swiss Federal Council.
 On 17 July 1912 he lost the election to Edmund Schulthess in the first vote, partially due to Schulthess's strong support by Catholic Conservatives, farmers' organizations, and the industrial lobby.
 Disappointed by the result, Grison politicians and media called for a boycott of the Swiss National Day (1 August) in 1912.

 The following year, in May 1913, Federal councillor Louis Perrier died, and Calonder's candidacy looked more promising.
 The Catholic Conservatives now supported him.
 A few federal politicians were worried about Calonder's bias in promoting the Grisons' interests in the alpine railway, and Calonder's election would make the Romandie lose one of its two councillors it had been providing since 1881.
 Nevertheless, Calonder won the election in the first round with 151 out of 199 valid votes, and without any noteworthy opposition (Arthur Couchepin received the second-best result with 11 votes).
 Calonder assumed office in the Swiss Federal Council on 21 June 1913.

 For the first four years, Calonder held the Department of Home Affairs.
 One of the first bills he had to represent before the Federal Assembly concerned the federal decision on creating the only Swiss National Park.

 In 1918, Calonder was elected President of the Swiss Confederation and, as was customary for that office at the time, also took over the "Political Department" (foreign relations).
 In his function as president, he was faced with increased expression of social grievances by the working class and poor, and started meeting with the "Oltener Aktionskomitee" (OAK) in August 1918.
 The OAK was a committee of Swiss labor unions and Social democrats, formed to demand and enforce socio-political reforms, and led by Robert Grimm.
-When the authorities used military force to discontinue the extension of an originally peaceful protest strike in Zurich on 10 November, the committee gave Calonder the ultimatum to either call back the militia or accept the consequences of a nationwide strike, Calonder declined in the name of the Federal Council, and on 11 November 1918 the committee called for an indefinite strike, now referred to as the Swiss general strike.
+When the authorities used military force to discontinue the extension of an originally peaceful protest strike in Zürich on 10 November, the committee gave Calonder the ultimatum to either call back the militia or accept the consequences of a nationwide strike, Calonder declined in the name of the Federal Council, and on 11 November 1918 the committee called for an indefinite strike, now referred to as the Swiss general strike.
 Around 400,000 workers went on strike, militia regiments were ordered to counter them, and the railway system was militarized.
-Three demonstrators were killed by soldiers in Grenchen, and there were violent clashes in Zurich and Biel as well.
+Three demonstrators were killed by soldiers in Grenchen, and there were violent clashes in Zürich and Biel as well.
 The OAK recognized the strike's futility, and called for its ending, Calonder informed the Federal Assembly with the words "The nightmare has gone away.
 Free and proud, Swiss democracy stands with its head raised high."